JanKolo04/Game-in-html/README.md

 If you dont want download all files you can open in browser.
 I host a website on Github and it is a really nice feature from Github https://jankolo04.github.io/quizforcoders.github.io/

+TO DO:
+- make retro font inscription in menu
+- add database to beter development